Four Types of Effective Exercises for Lower Back Pain Relief

 At first glance, the sphinx pose looks like a reversed back bend.
 Easy and effective, it helps keep the muscles in your lower back strong as it firms up your buttocks.

 - Lie flat on your stomach with your legs stretched out behind you.
-Keep your hip-width apart and your arms at your sides with your chin comfortably resting on the mat.
+Keep your legs hip-width apart and your arms at your sides with your chin comfortably resting on the mat.
 The tops of your feet should be on the mat with the toes spread out, not tucked in.

 - Now move your arms up.
 Keep them stretched out with your forearms flat on the floor, parallel to each other.
 Your fingers should be pointed forward.